ulrichanani/rave-ruby/README.md

 }
 ```

-If an error occurs during OTP validation, you will receive a response similiar to this:
+If an error occurs during OTP validation, you will receive a response similar to this:

 ```ruby
 {
     "error"=>true, "status"=>"success", "message"=>"Charge Complete", "txRef"=>"MC-4cd9b2e4a9a104f92273ce194993ab50", "flwRef"=>"ACHG-1544969082006", "amount"=>100, "currency"=>"NGN", "chargeResponseCode"=>"02", "chargeResponseMessage"=>"Pending OTP validation"
 }
 ```

 With `chargeResponseCode` still equals to `02` which means it didn't validate successfully and is till pending validation.

 Otherwise if validation is successful using OTP, you will receive a response similar to this: